 CDC's Injury Center for the Prescription Overdose Prevention Program has increased its work in prescription drug overdose prevention over recent years, working with state health departments to accelerate prevention efforts.
 CDC is also supporting nearly all states with funding to improve prescription drug monitoring programs (PDMPs), expand insurer mechanisms to address the problem and improve clinical practice.
-Increase in the drug death rate among Blacks from 2015-2016 and total increase over 10 years

 Alcohol.
 Not only is alcohol killing American adults, it is poisoning future generations.
 A February 2018 JAMA study states that fetal alcohol spectrum disorders may affect between 1.1 to 5 percent of American children, five times more than previous estimates.
 Women drinking during pregnancy can cause neurological damage resulting in physical, mental and emotional problems.
-Obesity Rates in the United States